santacsj/basicassembler64/README.md

 : append string to end of existing line

 `m n+/-(n)`
-: mark lines, n+ from n to eof, n- from sof to n, n+5 from n, mark 5 lines, n-5 marks n and 4 lines above it, inclusive, unmarks marked lines if not provided
+: mark lines, n+ from n to eof, n- from sof to n, n+5 mark n and 4 lines below it, n-5 marks n and 4 lines above it, inclusive, unmarks marked lines if not provided

 `d <line number>`
 : delete line at line number, last line if not provided, delete marked lines if marked